 Talk about Women and the War in Lancashire

-Lancashire County Council's libraries are helping people to discover what life was like for women on the home front during World War One.
+Lancashire County Council's libraries are helping people to discover what life was like for women on the home front during World War 1.

-Staff from the county council's community heritage team will hold a number of fascinating talks across the county, in May and June, remembering the contribution made by women and children and how the war affected them.
+Staff from the county council's community heritage team will hold a number of fascinating talks across the county in September and October.

-Fiona McIntyre, community heritage manager, said: "The women who lived through the First World War made great sacrifices and rose to the challenge.
+Fiona McIntyre, community heritage manager, said: "The women who lived through the First World War made great sacrifices and certainly rose to the challenges they faced.